teachingwithipad.org

 It is safe to say that iPads are becoming more and more popular today.
 Everyone knows at least a few people who own one, if not a few Apple devices at home.
 Teachers are getting iPads, for both personal and educational uses.
 This blog is meant to aide teachers, professors, and other educators in maximizing the use of iPads in teaching.

-I try to blog about 2-3 times per week.
-Often my blog entries are published around midnight Pacific Standard Time.
 Follow me on Twitter, as I usually will tweet out my latest posts, or subscribe to this blog if you have common interests as me.

 A little bit about me: